 Who We Are

-THAT’S WHAT I CALL SCIENCE IS A VOLUNTEER GROUP OF INCREDIBLE PEOPLE WORKING IN SCIENCE, TECHNOLOGY, ENGINEERING AND MATHS
+THAT’S WHAT I CALL SCIENCE IS A VOLUNTEER GROUP OF INCREDIBLE PEOPLE WORKING IN SCIENCE, TECHNOLOGY, ENGINEERING, MATHS, and Medicine.

-Living up to her bird name, Olly Dove is a marine ecology PhD candidate researching the foraging behaviour of little penguins and short-tailed shearwaters.
+Living up to her bird name, Dr Olly Dove has recently completed a PhD on the foraging behaviour of little penguins and short-tailed shearwaters.
 Olly’s favourite part of working in zoology is undoubtedly the adventures of fieldwork it leads her to, and she loves sharing stories about the natural world with others.
 When not hanging out with critters, Olly spends her free time by running around footy ovals and escaping into creative writing.
 Within the TWICS team, Olly is the weekly host of the show, as well as the content manager and one of the team’s editors.

 Co-Manager and Weekly Host